 7 of 7 people found this review helpful.

 Best course in Nashville?

-Pros: Naval Hill DGC is an excellent course near downtown Nashville.
+Pros: Naval Hill DGC is a nice course near downtown Nashville.
 It's situated on a large, mostly open hill above the Cumberland River, with views to the shipping yard across the river and to downtown Nashville's skyline.
-I visited Nashville and didn't get to play Seven Oaks, also highly rated, but I did play Cedar Hill (the highest rated course in the area).
-I thought Naval Hill was better.
-It's easily the best urban park course I've ever played and a top 25 overall.
+It one of the best urban park courses I've ever played.
 I also realized that my dream neighborhood surrounds the course.
 I don't know the name of the neighborhood, but they're building some mansions and you can walk to the disc golf course from your front door.
 If I win the lottery, I'm moving there.

-Cons: I do have one big co:t two holes are bordered by OB that could result in lost discs.
+Cons: I do have one big con: two holes are bordered by OB that could result in lost discs.